 An arbitration clause is a statement in a contract that requires the parties named therein to resolve disputes through arbitration.
 This means litigation is not an option if a dispute arises, which can be beneficial for both parties involved.
 When properly drafted, an arbitration clause will afford a business greater security, more privacy, and lower expenditures.

 By and large, disputes can be resolved far more quickly through arbitration than they can through court hearings.
 The time it takes for a case to make it to court can amount to years, which is often an unacceptable timeframe for businesses.
 Arbitration hearings, on the other hand, require less preparation and waiting and can be resolved far more quickly than a court hearing with a judge and jury.

-One of the ways arbitration expedites the process of dispute resolution is through limiting discovery.
-The process of gathering evidence can be time consuming, and it is also often very tedious.
+One of the ways arbitration expedites the process of dispute resolution is by limiting discovery.
+The process of gathering evidence can be time-consuming, and it is also often very tedious.
 A well-written arbitration clause in a contract will set limits on how the discovery process should be carried out and how long it should be allowed to take.